Save $900 on a Full-Time Wing Assistant — This Week Only

 Quality and Professionalism

-At times, internal teams aren’t able to bring the same level of quality and professionalism to documentation as technical writers.
+Internal teams may not always be able to bring the same level of quality and professionalism to documentation as technical writers.
 The latter are trained to structure information, present it and make it usable.
 Their expertise means documents meet industry standards and can be a valuable asset in ensuring compliance.

-Another goal of technical writing is to produce well-written documentation that builds credibility with customers and partners.
+Well-written documentation builds credibility with customers and partners.
 Poorly written or inaccurate technical documents can damage the company’s reputation and cost mistakes

 Why Hire a Technical Writer